-317. Director of Labour, etc.-(1) For the purposes of this Act, the Government shall, by notification in the official Gazette, appoint a Director of Labour and may, by such notification, appoint such number of Additional Directors of Labour, Joint Directors of Labour, [Deputy Directors of Labour, Assistant Directors of Labour and Labour Officers] as may be necessary.
+317. Director General, etc.- (1) For the purposes of this Act, the Government shall, by notification in the official Gazette, appoint a Director General and may, by such notification, appoint such number of Additional Director General, Director, Deputy Director, Assistant Director and Labour Officer as may be necessary.

-(2) Where the Additional Directors of Labour, Joint Directors of Labour, [Deputy Directors of Labour, Assistant Directors of Labour or Labour Officers] are appointed, the Government shall specify the jurisdiction or area of each of them under this Act in the said notification.
+(2) Where the Additional Director General, Director, Deputy Director, Assistant Director and Labour Officer are appointed, the Government shall specify the jurisdiction or area of each of them under this Act in the said notification.

-(3) The Director of Labour shall have power of supervision and control over all Additional Directors of Labour, Joint Directors of Labour, [Deputy Directors of Labour, Assistant Directors of Labour and Labour Officers.]
+(3) The Director General shall have power of supervision and control over all Additional Director General, Director, Deputy Director, Assistant Director and Labour Officer.

-(4) The Director of Labour shall have the following powers and functions, namely:-
+(4) The Director General shall have the following powers and functions, namely:-

-- (a) to register trade unions under Chapter XIII and maintain registers in this behalf; - (b) to submit complaints to the Labour Court against any offence or unfair labour practice or violation of any provision of Chapter XIII; - (c) to determine the question as to which 1 (one) of the trade unions in an establishment or group of establishments is entitled to be certified as the collective bargaining agent; - (d) to supervise the election of the executive committee of a trade union and the holding of any secret ballot; - (e) to act as Conciliator in any industrial dispute; - (f) to supervise the functions of the Participation Committee; and - (g) to perform such other duties as are conferred by this Act or rules.
+- (a) to register trade unions under Chapter XIII and maintain registers in this behalf; - (b) to submit complaints to the Labour Court against any offence or unfair labour practice or anti-trade union discrimination or violation of any provision of Chapter XIII; - (c) to determine the question as to which 1 (one) of the trade unions in an establishment or group of establishments is entitled to be certified as the collective bargaining agent; - (d) to supervise the election of the executive committee of a trade union and the holding of any secret ballot; - (e) to act as Conciliator in any industrial dispute; - (f) to supervise the functions of the Participation Committee; and - (g) to perform such other duties as are conferred by this Act or rules.